 Many attorneys claim to have courtroom skills without the experience or the track record to back their claims.
 If you’ve been hurt in an accident, however, it’s not optional: You need to have an attorney on your side who can fight for you in court.
 This skill is key to a successful settlement.
 Find a lawyer whose case wins are substantial and who has a thorough understanding of the laws and regulations that impact your case.

-What Damages Are Recoverable from Car Accidents?
+What Damages Are Recoverable from Texas Car Accidents?

 With all the damages incurred from a car accident, you may be wondering who will be responsible for covering them.
 Will the at-fault driver or party have to compensate you for these damages?
 Will you end up paying for your expenses out of your own pocket?
-While every car accident case will be unique, there are certain types of damages that will typically be covered by the responsible driver.
+While every car accident case will be unique, certain types of damages will typically be covered by the responsible driver.

 Damages and expenses related to the following are often covered: